 What is an annual physical exam?

-It’s also a great time to update your medical team about any lifestyle changes (such as quitting smoking or losing weight), provide any new information you may have about your medical history and discuss any external factors (work stress, addiction, family trouble, sleep issues) that may currently affect your health.
+It’s also a great time to update your medical team about any lifestyle changes (such as quitting smoking or losing weight), provide any new information you may have about your medical history and discuss any external factors (work stress, addiction, family trouble, sleep issues) that may currently be affecting your health.

 What are the benefits of an annual checkup?